NavyaPeram/Mastermind/README.md

 # Mastermind
-The mastermind game using python and socket programming
+The mastermind game created using python and socket programming